measurement-factory/EggTimer/README.md

 * S-merged: The PR was successfully merged (and probably closed).
 The bot will not attempt to merge this PR again even if it is reopened.
   The bot never removes this label.
+* S-invalid-message: The PR title and(or) message is invalid (see below about writing PR descriptions).

 Note that all labels, except `S-merged` are ignored by the bot itself.

 TODO: Rename all the remaining labels to form a cohesive set, probably with a dedicated prefix like "M-".

+## Writing PR descriptions

+The PR description and title must conform to a common 72 characters/line rule.
+Bot ignores PRs with long descriptions, marking it with `S-invalid-message` label.

 ## Voting and PR approvals

 A single negative vote by a core developer disqualifies the pull request from automatic merging.
+Also a pull request is postponed from the merging until there is a requested pull request review from a core develper.
-If there are no such votes, a PR is considered approved for merging if either of the following two conditions is met:
+If there are no such votes and requested reviews, a PR is considered approved for merging if either of the following two conditions is met:

 * Fast track: A PR has at least two approvals